Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 To test the servo
 TBD
 ### Step 3: Build the Robotic Arm
 There may already be a popsicle arm in your kit.
-If not, you will need to create one.
+If not, you will need to make one.

 TBD